 - Suspension tests on a variety of different road surfaces including German and Belgian block and cobblestones

-- Anti-locking break system was turned off, causing the vehicle to crash into a series of cones.
-Then, the system was turned back on and the cars successfully navigated the cones.
+- Turning off the anti-locking break system, which caused the vehicle to crash into a series of cones.
+Then, the system turned back on and the cars successfully navigated the cones.
 A video overlay displayed the difference between the two experiences.

 - The second to last test was the barrier test.
 Just before you thought the ride was sure to crash into a barrier ahead, the doors opened to the outdoor track.

 - The final speed trial was (and is) the peak event on a track on the building’s exterior.
 Cars reached top speeds of 64.9 miles per hour, making it Disney’s fastest theme park attraction at the time.

 The ride ended with a thermal scan of the ride vehicles that displayed the performance results on a large screen.